Exciting Educational Adventures in Da Nang with kids

 (Google Maps) Open 7:30am – 5:00pm | 60kVND ($2.40)/person

-However, the Cham people are most closely associated with the Champa culture which flourished in Vietnam as early as the 2nd century CE.
-Their culture had interactions with the Khmer of Cambodia to the west, as well as the Dai Viet to the north.
+The Cham people are the original indigenous people group of central Vietnam.
+They were descended from Austronesian peoples and have been in the region as far back as 1000 BCE.
+However, the Cham people are most closely associated with the Champa culture which flourished in Vietnam starting in the 2nd century CE.
+Their culture had interactions with the Khmer of Cambodia to the west, as well as with the Dai Viet to the north.

 The Cham culture was strongly influenced by Hinduism, and the vast majority of the works on display reflect this.